 As temperatures — and eventually snowflakes — begin to fall during the winter months ahead, knowing you have a cozy, warm house waiting when you go outdoors makes all the difference.

 That is, until your furnace goes on the fritz!
 Luckily, there are steps you can take to avoid a cold weather HVAC catastrophe, including having an annual furnace inspection.
-Find out what makes a professional tune up so important and what to expect in terms of furnace tune up cost.
+Find out what makes a professional tune up so important and what to expect in terms of furnace inspection cost.

 Maintenance and prevention